trespaul/tidal-doc/README.md

   - Related projects [livecoding projects, inspired / inspired by; e.g., tidal-vis ...]
 - **Getting started**
   - Installation
-  - Tutorial [getting from installed to first sounds, then to sounding like something (introduce to basic usage of stuff, incl. mini-notation) (can be multiple pages)]
+  - (Tutorial) [getting from installed to first sounds, then to sounding like something (introduce to basic usage of stuff, incl. mini-notation)]
-    - currently: cycles, patterns, controls, control patterns, pattern players
+    - Launching Tidal
+    - The basic concepts
+    - Making music
 - **Guides** [how to do specific things that aren't necessary to know at first; address common questions like "how do I get Tidal to do X?"; page titles should follow from "How to ..." / start with a verb; can perhaps be organised into subsections, or we can rely on search; the below are examples]
   - Coding with Tidal
     - Create patterns